JTvD/iRODS_ingest/README.md

 # iRODS ingest
-Configurable script to move data to iRODS/tape.
-It also adds the metadata provided in the Excel file.
+In the last few years there has been a lot of development around iRODS at the WUR.
+As main author, I was personally involved in quite a few of these innovations.
+Each one taught me new lessons, which I combined in this script to help others get started with uploading data to the tape archive.

+This respository contains an configurable script to move data to iRODS/tape, and add the metadata provided in an Excel file.
+It was build to work with the WUR iRODS instances, but its modulair design make it easy to convert to other iRODS setups.
+Where Ubuntu and IOS are supported this has not been tested and might contain some bugs.

 How it works in a nutshell:
-- 1.Load excel and check if the Foldernames with a 'v' in the_to_upload column exists in the folder
+- 1.Load excel and check if the Foldernames with a `v` in the_to_upload column exists in the folder
-- 2. Generate 'in_progress.csv' this file is used to store the irods, zip paths and the current status of the processing
+- 2. Generate `in_progress.csv` this file is used to store the irods, zip paths and the current status of the processing
 - 3. Use multiprocessing to zip folders if desired
 - 4. Upload the files/folder to iRODS
 - 5. Add the metadata to the file/folder